ITensor/website/docs/classes/combiner.md

 # Combiner ITensor

 A combiner is a type of ITensor used to "reshape" several indices into one Index whose size is the product of the smaller indices.
 The same combiner can be used to reverse this process.

 To construct a combiner ITensor, call the `combiner` method with the indices you want to combine as arguments.

+To retrieve the "combined" index that results from merging all of the indices provided, use the combinedIndex` function (see below).

-A combiner is implemented as a type of ITensor with a special storage type.
+Internally, a combiner is implemented as a type of ITensor with a special storage type.
 This storage performs no allocation of any elements whatsoever; instead it acts as a "tag" which causes contraction with a combiner to call special optimized routines to reshape a regular ITensor as efficiently as possible.

 ## Synopsis